lucasaec/cs680Calabrese/PA4/README.md

 If the filename is box2.obj or dragon.obj it will search for a material file to get the proper colors to add.

 Example: ./Tutorial dragon.obj

 This will run the file and look for a material

 To make the objects have random colors add command argument "r" after the filename like this:
 ./Tutorial dragon.obj r

 # Extra Credit
-To load my box for the project with its 2 materials, ensure that box2.obj is in the Obj folder, and box2.mtl is in the mats folder.
+To load my board for the project with its 2 materials, ensure that box2.obj is in the Obj folder, and box2.mtl is in the mats folder.

 then run: